 Where to eat:

 Pub street has multiple options for a good meal.
 Try Easy Speaking (degustation menu with crocodile, frog legs, ostrich meat are served), Red Piano (Angelina Jolie's favorite during the Tomb Raider shoot), Khmer Grill (for authentic Khmer cuisine), and many more.

 Where to drink:

 When in Siem Reap, head to Pub Street for your drinks.
 Draft beer at $0.75, cocktails for $3-5 and liquor for $3-4 are available.
 The mobile bars are even cheaper.
 Try Angkor What? bar which is famous amongst the tourists, Miss Wong's and the Temple Club (great place to shake a leg).

 Bargain shopping at the Night market and the Psar Chhas (old market) for clothes, souvenirs, sculptures, rice paper paintings (available outside almost every Angkor temples) and more.
 Scented soaps and organic cosmetics are popular buys here.

 Staying safe: Siem Reap is comparatively safer.
 We did not receive any words of caution or warnings about bag snatching.
 Nevertheless it doesn't hurt to be cautious.
 Just follow the basic rules of safety as you would in any other places.

-To read more such travel stories, visit us at:
+To read more travel stories, visit: